gregstula/quick-snake/README.md

 Requirments:
   - a UTF-8 Terminal
-  - UTF glyph friendly font like Noto Mono or Consolas
+  - UTF friendly font like Noto Mono or Consolas
   - ncurses
   - clang or gcc